 You probably didn’t cook it to a high enough temperature.
 Make sure your thermometer is accurate and make sure to cook it to at least 310F or as high as 315F.

 No. Toffee is generally made with brown sugar and more butter, making it a butterscotch-type candy.
 Peanut brittle contains baking soda, allowing for a lighter, crispy texture thanks to the bubbles.
-So peanut butter is more closely related to a honeycomb-type candy.
-So even though toffee and peanut brittle are similar, they aren’t the same.
+So peanut brittle is more closely related to a honeycomb-type candy.
+Even though toffee and peanut brittle are similar, they aren’t the same.

 - Spread it thinly to cool, and you can break it up into shards and use it for garnish.

-- Spread it more thickly, you can grate it and make “brittle dust.”
+- Don’t spread it out, and you can grate it and make “brittle dust.”
 This is nice because it sort of melts in your mouth.

 - Bake pieces into brownies.